 AIG's authorized capital stock includes 5,000,000,000 shares of common stock (par value \$2.50 per share).
-As of May 31, 2012, there were 1,728,456,852 shares of common stock outstanding.
+As of March 18, 2011, there were 1,796,717,638 shares of common stock outstanding.

 All of the outstanding shares of our common stock are fully paid and nonassessable.
-Subject to the prior rights of the holders of shares of preferred stock that may be issued and outstanding, the holders of common stock are entitled:
+Subject to the prior rights of the holders of shares of preferred stock that may be issued and outstanding, the holders of common stock are entitled to receive:

-- to receive dividends when, as and if declared by our board of directors out of funds legally available for the payment of dividends; and - in the event of dissolution of AIG, to share ratably in all assets remaining after payment of liabilities and satisfaction of the liquidation preferences, if any, of then outstanding shares of preferred stock, as provided in AIG's restated certificate of incorporation.
+- dividends when, as and if declared by our board of directors out of funds legally available for the payment of dividends (AIG is subject to contractual restrictions on its ability to pay dividends); and - in the event of dissolution of AIG, to share ratably in all assets remaining after payment of liabilities and satisfaction of the liquidation preferences, if any, of then outstanding shares of preferred stock, as provided in AIG's amended and restated certificate of incorporation.